top1944/duckuments/docs/atoms_80_fall2017_info/19_student_guide.md

 Welcome aboard!
 We are so happy you are joining us at Duckietown!

 This is your onboarding procedure.
 Please read all the steps and then complete all the steps.

-Failure to follow these steps in order will cause unnecessary confusion.
+If you do not follow the steps in order, you will suffer from unnecessary confusion.

 ### Github sign up {#onboarding-github-signup}